octo-technology/OpenTezos/docs/ligo/examples.md

 failwith("sender cannot receive indice value")
 ```

-Indeed, because the contract is not deployed yet.
+This is because the contract is not deployed yet.
 This is the limit of this simulation.

 #### Compilation